ChoiYRim/Convert_Java_to_C/README.md

 # Convert_Java_to_C

+[CAUTION]

+I'm not a native english speaker, so please consider it when you read this script.
+This program was written at Ubuntu Linux.

 This project files are simple real-time converting program from C file to Java file , but it can only convert C files to Java files in limited circumstances.